ElwooD07/StorageMeter/README.md

 # StorageMeter
-Tests the storage devices for writing and reading speed using multiple threads This is for fun, the real tests are not the onse that could tell you the exact cpeed of your drive :)
+Tests the storage devices for writing and reading speed using multiple threads

+This is for fun, these tests could not tell you the exact speed of your drive :) But it can show the possibility to write/read data in multiple threads.

-Please enjoy to add the conditions and more argumented tests!
+Please enjoy to add more tests with specific conditions.